+What the Government is doing.
 The Government's human rights agenda covers both bilateral and multilateral efforts.
-In the multilateral field, our objective is threefold: to encourage adherence to exisiting human rights instruments; to ensure the effective operation of monitoring machinery; and to expand the body of human rights treaties in specific areas.

-We use our participation in multilateral fora, like the Commission on Human Rights and the Third Committee of the United Nations General Assembly, to lend support to the foundation stones of international human rights standards: the Universal Declaration of Human Rights, the Covenant on Civil and Political Rights, the Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Racial Discrimination, the Convention on the Elimination of All Forms of Discrimination Against Women, the Declaration of the Rights of the Child, and Convention 111 of the International Labour Organisation covering discrimination in employment.
-Australia is a party to all these treaties and we encourage countries that have not yet ratified them, to do so.
+In the multilateral field, our objective is threefold: to encourage adherence to existing human rights instruments; to ensure the effective operation of monitoring machinery; and to expand the body of human rights treaties in specific areas.
+We use our participation in multilateral forums, like the Commission on Human Rights and the Third Committee of the United Nations General Assembly, to lend support to the various Conventions and Declarations that are the foundation stones of international human rights standards: the Universal Declaration of Human Rights, the Covenant on Civil and Political Rights, the Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Pacial Discrimination, the Convention on the Elimination of All Forms of Discrimination Against Women, the Declaration of the Rights of the Child, and Convention 111 of the International Labour Organisation covering discrimination in employment.
+Australia is a party to all these treaties and we encourage countries that have not yet ratified them to do so.

 We take seriously our obligations to report to the international community on our implementation of these agreements.
-The machinery for monitoring adherence to international human rights agreements serves not only to verify that commitments are being kept, it also has an important role in establishing the principle that nations are accountable for their human rights performance.
+The machinery for monitoring adherence to international human rights agreements serves not only to verify that commitments are being kept, but also has an important role in establishing the principle that nations are accountable for their human rights performance.
 Certainly, in our national reports, we seek to meet the highest standards of international accountability.